 The longest-running winter sports resort in the Aragon Pyrenees is Candanchú.
 Its ski school is reputed to be one of the best in Spain.
 After your skiing, it is in the town of Jaca where you will find all the region's leisure alternatives.
 Just 4 kilometres from Candanchú you will find the Astún resort.

 Cerler is surrounded by lofty peaks, at the bottom of the Benasque valley.
-It has the first six-man chair lift to be installed in Spain, and a skiable drop of 800 metres, from El Gallinero, at 2,700 metres, to Ampriu.
 In the village of Benasque you will find good après ski atmosphere, with lively bars open until well past midnight, along with restaurants and cafés.

 The Formigal and Panticosa resorts are in the heart of the Tena Valley, in the centre of the Aragon Pyrenees.
 Excellent communications mean that they have good access, even from Madrid - the journey only takes three and a half hours by car.
 As for Nordic skiing in the Aragon Pyrenees, you can go to the resorts of Candanchú-Fondo (perfect for learning cross-country skiing and for competitive training) and Llanos del Hospital (situated in the beautiful Posets-Maladeta Nature Reserve).

 At the head of the Roncal Valley (Navarre) you will find the Nordic ski resort of Larra-Belagua (Roncalia).
 At this resort you can also hire sledges, skis and snowshoes; attend ski lessons or join guided walks, among other options.
 Once you get there, we recommend visiting the seven towns in the Roncal Valley, so you can enjoy their traditions, gastronomy and nature, and practise other activities such as cycle touring, canyoning, kayaking, rafting, etc.